-When you’re transitioning to a vegan diet or have recently made the switch, one of the first hurdles you need to overcome is figuring out what to eat.
+When transitioning to a vegan diet or recently made the switch, one of the first hurdles you must overcome is figuring out what to eat.

 It can be a challenge, mainly if you’re used to eating a lot of meat and dairy products.
-But with a bit of preparation, going vegan doesn’t have to be complicated.
+But with some preparation, going vegan doesn’t have to be complicated.

 When hunger strikes, it’s easy to reach for something unhealthy like chips or cookies.
 However, these aren’t your only options.

-There are plenty of healthy snacks that can tide you over until your next meal without weighing you down.
+Plenty of healthy snacks can tide you over until your next meal without weighing you down.